madebits/madebits.github.io/blog/2017/2017-06-30-Low-Information-Density-User-Interfaces.md

 ##Simple by Default

-Users prefer low information density interfaces as they often only show one thing at a time and remove initial usage stress.
+Users prefer low-information density interfaces as they often only show one thing at a time and remove initial usage stress.
 For same reason mobile users prefer apps to (mobile) web sites.
-Low information density UI is the key to attract a massive user base and have people like your web site or application from the very start.
-Ideally, a good low information density interface is self-guiding and does not need any extensive dedicated help.
+Low-information density UI is the key to attract a massive user base and have people like your web site or application from the very start.
+Ideally, a good low-information density interface is self-guiding and does not need any extensive dedicated help.

 ##Simple on Long-Term